Jo Ankier: Athletics

 Ankier is a former holder of the British National records for the 1500, 2000 and 3000 metre steeplechases.
 She trained at the UK Athletics' Endurance Centre at St Mary's University, Twickenham, and was a member of the Shaftesbury Barnet Harriers.

 In 2003, she set the British record for the women's 2000 metre steeplechase with a time of 6 minutes 48 seconds, at the Birmingham AAAs championships on 26 July.
 In 2004, she set the British record for the women's 1500 metre steeplechase with a time of 4 minutes 52.5 seconds, at the Bedford Inter Counties Championships on 31 May.
+The same year she finished second behind Tina Brown (runner) in the 3,000 metres steeplechase event at the 2004 AAA Championships.

 In 2005, she set the British record for the women's 3000 metre steeplechase with a time of 9 minutes 50 seconds, at the Naimette-Xhovémont track in Liège, Belgium on 20 July.
-After finishing 3rd in the European Cup at Leiria in Portugal she competed in the first ever Women's Steeplechase at the 2005 IAAF World Championships in Helsinki where she finished 11th.
+After finishing 3rd in the European Cup at Leiria in Portugal she competed in the first ever women's steeplechase at the 2005 IAAF World Championships in Helsinki where she finished 11th.
+She also finished second behind Tina Brown again at the 2005 AAA Championships.

-In 2006, she finished 7th in the Commonwealth Games in Melbourne.
+Ankier represented England at the 2006 Commonwealth Games in Melbourne, finishing 7th.

 She finished third at the qualifying trials for the 2008 Beijing Olympics, but the third place on the team was given to the athlete who had a faster time at a previous event.